curiousyigit/laravel-arqam/README.md

 ```
 ## Contribute
 I encourage you to contribute to this package to improve it and make it better.
 Even if you don't feel comfortable with coding or submitting a pull-request (PR), you can still support it by submitting issues with bugs or requesting new features, or simply helping discuss existing issues to give us your opinion and shape the progress of this package.
 Best regards!

+## Planned (Help if you can!)
+- Add thousands separator support
+- Add different decimal separator support